Thinkersbluff/CR6Community-Marlin_TB/docs/HELP/_BUILD_HELP/JUST_BUILD_macOS.md

 ---

-## 8. Troubleshooting
+## 6. Troubleshooting

 - **The tool won’t open:**
-  If there is a file configurator_debug.log, open that in a text editor like Notepad and look for clues.
+  - Check for a `configurator_debug.log` file and review it.
-  Make sure Python 3 and Tkinter are installed.
-Try running from a terminal/command prompt.
+  - Make sure Python 3 and Tkinter are installed.
+Try running from a terminal.
+  - On macOS, you may need to allow the app to run in System Preferences > Security & Privacy.
 - **No firmware.bin file is created:**
-  Check for error messages in the tool.
-Make sure you have write permissions to the folder.
+  - Check for error messages in the tool.
+Make sure you have write permissions.
-- **Security warning (macOS):**
-  Go to System Preferences > Security & Privacy and allow the app to run.
 - **Other issues:**
-  See the [FAQ](../FAQ.md) or ask for help on the community forum.
+  - See the [FAQ](../FAQ.md) or ask for help on the community forum.

 ---

-## 9. Need More Help?
+## 7. Need More Help?

 - See the [FAQ](../FAQ.md)
 - Visit the [community support forum](https://community.cr6.com)